klalle/Marlin_RC7_LCD_Customization/Files to modify/README.md

 All menu-changes are done in "Marlin/ultralcd.cpp"

 The only change I've made in Marlin/Configuratio_adv.h is to set SD_FINISHED_STEPPERRELEASE to false to keep the steppers active after file is finnished.

+The file Cardreader.ino has been altered to change feedrate (speed%) back to 100% after file is finnished!

 The Post processor is modified to not reset home (X0,Y0,Z0) at start of file, and to not insert M84 (Disable steppers) at the end of file.